IIIF/api/source/api/image/3.0/index.md

 ### 4.1.
 Region

 The region parameter defines the rectangular portion of the underlying image content to be returned.
-Region can be specified by pixel coordinates, percentage or by the value "full", which specifies that the full image, the entire area of the underlying image content, should be returned.
+Region can be specified by pixel coordinates, percentage or by the value "full", which specifies that the full image should be returned.

 | Form |  Description |
 | ------------------- | ------------ |